Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1_qy-PSFKO8.md

 # [February 9th, 2021 Livestream](../2021-02-09.md)
 ## Q&A: When will all the collectables like Mercer Spheres be implemented?
 https://www.youtube.com/watch?v=1_qy-PSFKO8
-This question was possibly duplicated with a more recent answer: [May 18th, 2021 Livestream Q&A: What does Mercer Sphere do, and how much does it weigh?](./yt-jBOgtsE6VYQ.md) [https://www.youtube.com/watch?v=jBOgtsE6VYQ](https://www.youtube.com/watch?v=jBOgtsE6VYQ)
+This question was possibly duplicated with a more recent answer: June 15th, 2021 Livestream Q&A: Should we expect Somersloops & Mercer Spheres to not be useful until much later in development? [https://www.youtube.com/watch?v=qrmgbW2hPZA](https://www.youtube.com/watch?v=qrmgbW2hPZA)

 ### Topics